Top blog articles

 1. Paint Your Bathroom Walls

-Paint is usually the most cost-effective way to create a noticeable change in your small bathroom.
+Paint is usually the most cost-effective small bathroom renovations on a budget that can create a noticeable change.
 A layer of fresh paint and a new color palette can do wonders in making space look bigger too.
 Some bathrooms may have been really dark to start with, you can go for neutrals or lighter shades if you want to lighten up space and make a small area look bigger.

 Or you may choose to paint your bathroom in monochromatic earth tones or even contrasting colors.
 If you have existing tile floors you may match the upper portion of your walls with the design/style of your tiles.
 You may also use tiles as borders to break the monotony and add some focal point or accent to your wall.

 There are plenty of mold resistant paint colors that are specifically made for bathrooms.
 You may embark on a DIY project that would require just a few tools available at your nearby Home Depot or hire a professional to do the job.

 Refurbishing or replacing your bathroom’s original fixtures will usually create a more modern vibe.
 Old faucets, shower heads, and lightings now come in a variety of interesting and modern designs, which you can all match to create a specific look.
 For small bathroom renovations on a budget, some fixtures available today are even designed to be eco-friendly (promoting conservation of water and electricity) which in turn translates into cash savings.

 If your budget permits, you can replace your existing sink with a pedestal type sink to save space.
 There are smaller toilet seats and tubs available too!